Skip Navigation

 Animals Raised at Exhibitor’s Home

 Youth livestock project members are expected to feed and care for their project animals.
-Every project member must file an “Exhibitor Information Form” that outlines the arrangements under which animals are housed and cared for.
-These forms must be mailed to the county 4-H Office by March 1 for Beef, April 20 for Swine and Sheep, and June 1 for Rabbits and Poultry.
+Every project member must file an Exhibitor Information Form that outlines the arrangements under which animals are housed and cared for.
+These forms must be mailed to Janice Thiel by May 15th for Beef; April 20th for Swine, Sheep, and Goats; and June 1st for Rabbits and Poultry.

 Country of Origin Labeling Affidavit/Declaration